 V. Processing Time

-1. Regular service: Authentication certificate will be issued in 4 business days.
+Regular service: Authentication certificate will be issued in 4 business days.
 It does not include the time for submitting additional supporting documents, consulting or verifying the necessary information with the relevant authorities back in China, or delays caused by force majeure.
+No express service will be provided unless emergency.
+Express service needs approval of consular officials, and extra fees may apply.

 VI.
 Pick-up and Payment